diogoff/trackml-100/README.md

 Since events are processed independently by _n_ workers, there is a final step to merge all processed events (i.e. the output files `event*-particles.csv`) into a single CSV file (which will be called `particles.csv`).

-As a result of this first step, we will have a `particles.csv` file with about 48.0 GB.
+As a result of this step, we will have a `particles.csv` file with about 48.0 GB.

 ## The second step: _routes_